 The incidence of osteoarthritis increases with age.
-It is more common in females, people who have damaged their knees playing sports or in people whose work practices have involved prolonged bending, squatting, lifting, twisting, climbing and walking/standing on hard or uneven surfaces over a long period of time.
+It is more common in females, people who have damaged their knees playing sports or in people whose work practices have involved prolonged bending, squatting, lifting, twisting, climbing and walking/standing on hard surfaces over a long period of time.

-Treatment of Osteoarthritis of the Knee
+Treatment of Osteoarthritis of the Knee.

-The knee is made up of three compartments.
-Osteoarthritis of the knee often develops in one weight-bearing compartment of the knee while the other two compartments remain relatively healthy.
-Since osteoarthritis is a progressive disease, in the short term it can be managed non operatively.
-Non operative treatment includes anti-inflammatory drugs, cortisone injections, orthotics and exercises including weight and fitness programmes which can delay the need for surgery but eventually surgical reconstruction of the knee may be necessary to continue an active lifestyle.
+Since osteoarthritis is a progressive disease, in the short term it can be managed non operatively with treatment such as anti-inflammatory drugs, analgesia, cortisone injections, orthotics and exercises including weight and fitness programmes that can delay the need for surgery.